-by Loretta Ferguson photo by Mauricio Antorveza
+by Loretta Ferguson photo by Mauricio Antorveza Backs Help Gapture Nitrogen from the Air.

 Healthy bean roots show nodules formed by colonies of bacteria, which use nitrogen gas from the air to digest the carbohydrates that they draw from the plant.
 The plant, in turn, feeds on the resulting nitrogenous compounds.
 The relationship between the plant and the bacteria is "symbiotic".